invopop/jsonschema/README.md

 Sometimes it can be useful to have custom JSON Marshal and Unmarshal methods in your structs that automatically convert for example a string into an object.

-To override auto-generating an object type for your type, implement the `JSONSchemaType() *Type` method and whatever is defined will be provided in the schema definitions.
+To override auto-generating an object type for your type, implement the `JSONSchema() *Type` method and whatever is defined will be provided in the schema definitions.

 Take the following simplified example of a `CompactDate` that only includes the Year and Month: